se-edu/se-book/revisionControl/remoteRepositories/text.md

 <div id="section-pulling">

-**You can ==_pull_== from one repo to another, to receive new commits in the second repo**, if the repos have a shared history.
+**You can ==_pull_== from one repo to another, to receive new commits in the second repo**, but only if the repos have a shared history.
 Let's say some new commits were added to the <tooltip content="_upstream_ repo is a term used to refer to the repo you cloned from">upstream repo</tooltip> after you cloned it and you would like to copy over those new commits to your own clone i.e., ==sync== your clone with the upstream repo.
 In that case, you pull from the upstream repo to your clone.
 </div>
 <div id="section-pushing">